MicahElliott/QWERkey/README.md

   Control_R, backslash/bar)

-* Even the number key row can be eliminated (with some practice) by the new `Q-S-` num-pad.
+* Even the number key row can be eliminated (with some practice) by the new `Q-S-` num-pad

 * Includes cheat sheet and printable stickers

-* Easier learning curve: most original keys are still there when you brainfart
+* Easier learning curve than other alternative layouts: most original keys are still there when you brainfart

 * Compose key for special characters

-* Comfortable new placement of Enter (two of them!), Backspace, Control, and right-Shift!
+* Comfortable new placement of Enter, Backspace, Controls, and right-Shift!

 ## Tiling Window Managers